Fili-ai/knn_cuda/README.md

 ### Solution 3

 Our third attempt is focus on the parallelization on the reference and not queries.

+### Solution 4

+Use stream to adjust the level of parallelization according to the task to run.